turingschool/front-end-curriculum/lessons/module-3/react-router-v6.md

 ## Installing Router

 <section class="answer">
-### 1. The first step is installing react router:
+### 1. The first step is installing react router
 ```bash
 npm install react-router-dom
 ```
 </section>

 <section class="answer">
-### 2. Once you have React Router installed, import your chosen Router:
+### 2. Once you have React Router installed, import your chosen Router

 To use React Router, we need to wrap any components that will use a React Router-provided-component in some kind of [Router component](https://reacttraining.com/react-router/web/guides/primary-components/routers).